Stefon Diggs Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Season Stats

+- This season Diggs has 37 catches (58 targets), leading his team with 463 receiving yards (77.2 per game) plus two touchdowns.

+- So far this season, 25.0% of the 232 passes thrown by his team have gone Diggs' way.

-- Diggs has seen the ball thrown his way 12 times in the red zone this season, 24.5% of his team's 49 red zone pass attempts.
+- Diggs (12 red zone targets) has been the recipient of 24.5% of his team's 49 red zone pass attempts.

-- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 56.4% of the time while opting for the ground attack 43.6% of the time.
+- The Bills have thrown the ball in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks fifth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Dolphins.